Democratic Leadership Council

 The Democratic Leadership Council (DLC) was a centrist non-profit 501(c)(4) corporation that was active from 1985 to 2011.
 Founded and directed by Al From, it argued that the United States Democratic Party should shift away from the leftward turn it had taken since the late 1960s.
 One of its main purposes was to win back white middle-class voters with ideas that addressed their concerns.
 The DLC hailed the election and reelection of Bill Clinton as proof of the viability of Third Way politicians and as a DLC success story.

+The DLC has produced two Presidents: Bill Clinton and Joe Biden.

 The DLC's affiliated think tank was the Progressive Policy Institute.
 Democrats who adhered to the DLC's philosophy often called themselves "New Democrats."
 This term is also used by other groups who hold similar views, including the New Democrat Network and Third Way.

 On February 7, 2011, Politico reported that the DLC would dissolve.
-On July 5 of that year, DLC founder Al From announced in a statement on the organization's website that the historical records of the DLC have been purchased by the Clinton Foundation.
+On July 5 of that year, DLC founder Al From announced in a statement on the organization's website that the historical records of the DLC had been purchased by the Clinton Foundation.
 The DLC's last chairman was Representative Harold Ford of Tennessee, and its vice chair was Senator Tom Carper of Delaware.
 Its CEO was Bruce Reed.

+According to Bill Curry, an advisor to Bill Clinton, "the whole point of [the DLC] was to exterminate the progressives".